Step 1: Setting imaging parameters

 The "recipe" describes the acquisition parameters, edit to your needs.
 Here we have changed:

-• Slice Thickness is the physical section thickness in mm. i.e. how much is sliced off the block.
-Here this is 40 microns.
+Slice Thickness is the physical section thickness in mm. i.e. how much is sliced off the block each time.
+Here this is 40 microns, which is a reasonable compromise value.

 You may image multiple samples at once, but all must share the same acquisition parameters.